openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 regardless of the release date of the section or subsection.

-On the Studio **Course Outline** page, each section that includes a unit with staff only content appears with a black bar next to the section display name.
+On the Studio **Course Outline** page, each section that includes a unit with staff only content appears with a vertical black bar next to the section display name.

 .. _Create a Section: